 Rarely, rituximab may affect your hearing.
 Tell your doctor if you notice ringing in your ears (tinnitus), or if you have other hearing changes or pain in your ear.
 These changes will improve when your treatment finishes.

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.

 You should avoid having live vaccines during treatment and for at least six months afterwards.
 Live vaccines include BCG (tuberculosis), yellow fever, measles, mumps, rubella, liquid typhoid, poliomyelitis and MMR (combined measles, mumps and rubella).

 Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you are having cancer treatment.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-There is a potential risk that rituximab may be present in breast milk, so women are advised not to breastfeed during this treatment and for a few months afterwards.
+There is a possible risk that rituximab may be found in breast milk, so women are advised not to breastfeed during this treatment and for at least six months afterwards.